Reformed churches versus the climate crisis

 In 2020, due to the COVID-19 crisis, the carbon footprint slightly decreased and Earth Overshoot Day was delayed by three weeks.
-This date gave hope during the pandemic as humanity saw the positive ecological impact that occured when less transport is used.
+This date gave hope during the pandemic as humanity saw the positive ecological impact of using less transport.
 However, our carbon footprint is not the only factor in the current ecological crisis.
 There are many different elements today that make this crisis an urgent one, such as the acidification of oceans, less biodiversity, and the destruction of natural habitats.
 In response to this crisis, Reformed churches are currently addressing this global issue.

 The Reformed tradition in the ecological discussion

 Sociologists, such as Karl Marx and Brad Gregory, determined that the Reformation influenced capitalism and the individualisation of society.
 Therefore, should the Reformed tradition address the issue of the ecological crisis if its thought might have influenced society toward mishandling the earth?

 Since Calvin developed the idea of loans with interest, Switzerland has been a wealthy country.
 Even though this idea might have influenced capitalist society, the Protestant Church in Switzerland does not restrain itself from acting for social and ecological justice.
 On the contrary, this church focuses on Zwingli’s theology to develop an eco-theology.
 According to him, the earth is not our house but God’s house, and Christians have a shared responsibility to take care of it.
 Another Reformation theologian, John Calvin, invited Christians to an attitude of modesty and thankfulness for a true contemplation of God’s work.
 With these two ecological reflections, the Protestant Church in Switzerland declares the need for a transformation from Calvin’s position as member of the audience, to Zwingli’s position as actor in God’s house.

 From theology to action